-So, let’s explore the subject further so that armed with knowledge and can make informed decisions should the need arise during birth.
+So, let’s explore the subject further so that we are armed with knowledge and can make informed decisions should the need arise during birth.

 Clinically unwarranted episiotomies can cause pain, laceration and more serious perineal trauma (when the cut extends).
 Natural tears tend to heal more quickly and be less painful.

 More than 20 years of research indicates that episiotomies should never be a routine practice and that a restrictive policy is best.
-The World Health Organization recommends episiotomy rates of below 10%.
+The World Health Organisation recommends episiotomy rates of below 10%.

 In the article Episiotomy During Childbirth: Not Just a ‘Little Snip’ (The Conversation), Professor Hannah Dahlen says,